7 Ways to Find a Mastermind Group

 By Karyn Greenstreet

-You want to join a mastermind group, but don’t know where to start looking for one, right?
+You want to join a mastermind group, but don’t know where to start looking for one?
+Mastermind groups are everywhere; you just need to know where to find them.

 What are you looking for?